wolfgang-wiedermann/php_mobile_accounting/README.md

 The software is contributed under GPL (see license.txt) in this Folder.

 It contains JQuery, JQuery-Mobile and Knockout.js as clientside framework.
-On the serverside its code relies just on plain PHP5 (using mysqli for database connectivity) with no additional frameworks.
+On the serverside its code relies just on plain PHP5 or PHP7 (currently using mysqli for database connectivity - will be step by step ported to PDO) with no additional frameworks.

 Additional Information
 ----------------------